Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Werribee Open Range Zoo (with kids)Price starts from
+👉 See FULL guide to Werribee Open Range Zoo (with kids)Average price

 The Pauline Gandel Children’s Quarter adds games, crafts, storytime and coding workshops for ages 0–12, while picnic lawn, child-height toilets and pram parking make a two-hour family visit smooth.